kamilawad/Bike-Track/README.md

 ### Organizer

 - As an organizer, I want to create events on the app, so I can invite users to participate.
+- As an organizer, I want to create room chats, so I can communicate with the event memebers.
+- As an organizer, I want to manage chat rooms for my events, so I can ensure a well organized event.

 <br><br>
 <!-- Tech stack -->